raystack/dagger/docs/guides/creating.md

 # Create Dagger

-This page contains how-to guides for creating Dagger and configure it.
+This page contains how-to guides for creating a Dagger and configure it.

 ## Prerequisites

-Dagger is a streaming processing framework built with Apache Flink to process protobuf data.
+Dagger is a stream processing framework built with Apache Flink to process/aggregate/transform protobuf data.
 To run a dagger in any environment you need to have the following things set up beforehand.

 #### `Kafka Cluster`

 - Dagger use [Kafka](https://kafka.apache.org/) as the source of Data.
 So you need to set up Kafka(1.0+) either in local or clustered environment.
 Follow this [quick start](https://kafka.apache.org/quickstart) to set up Kafka in local machine.
+If you have a clustered kafka you can use it directly.

 #### `Flink [optional]`

 - Dagger uses [Apache Flink](https://flink.apache.org/) as the underlying framework for distributed stream processing.
 The current version of Dagger uses [Flink-1.9](https://ci.apache.org/projects/flink/flink-docs-release-1.9/).

-- For distributed stream processing Flink could be configured either on standalone cluster or in one of the supported resource manager.
+- For distributed stream processing Flink could be configured either on standalone cluster or in one of the supported resource managers(like Yarn, Kubernetes or docker-compose).
 To know more about deploying Flink on production read the deployment section[update link].

 - If you want to run dagger in local machine on a single process, you don't actually need to install Flink.
 The following gradle command should be able to do so.